 Shri M.R.
 Hazra, Secretary to Commission an officer of the Orissa Superior Judicial Service retired on superannuation on attaining the age of 60 years.
-Shri Hazra was on deputation from the Home Department, Govt. of Orissa during his retirement.
+Shri Hazra was on deputation from Judiciary during his retirement.

 3) Reversions

 No new officer or staff reverted during this year.